UW-UPL/Documentation/README.md

 ## Adding a Coord

-Similarly, run `sudo bash upl-admin`, and follow the prompts.
+Similarly, run `sudo upl-admin`, and follow the prompts.

 Now add them to the coords mailing list by going to https://lists.cs.wisc.edu/mailman/admin/upl-coords, signing in, clicking on Member Management, then Mass Subscription, then typing in the e-mail address of the new coord.